HOK to Design $269M Italian Biomed Hub

 Odell, who is also the design principal on the Ri.MED project, added: “Our design integrates cutting-edge technology with flexible, functional space.
 The goal is to create an extraordinarily functional yet iconic facility that will advance modern medicine.”

 All design and engineering will be handled by a complex international team.
 While HOK, will act as lead architect, other members include Buro Happold in London and Milan, a company in the foreground of low-carbon and low-energy design, Milan, Italy-based Progetto CMR, an integrated design company with an eye on sustainability, Palermo, Italy-based De Cola Associati, a firm specialized in health and university buildings and architecture, engineering and urban design firm Eupro in Ragusa, Italy.

 Global design, architecture, engineering and planning firm HOK is at the cutting edge of sustainability, receiving several awards and commendations for the sustainable aspects of many of HOK’s projects.
 HOK also has extensive experience in healthcare facilities, as well as research and technology projects.
 A prime example of this is the award-winning King Abdullah University of Science and Technology in Saudi Arabia.

-Future development at Ri.MED Biomedical Research and Biotechnology Center in Palermo will add a new hospital as well as a medical school to the campus.
+Future development at Ri.MED Biomedical Research and Biotechnology Center in Palermo will include a new hospital and a medical school on campus.